Why are style guides important? They create brand consistency.

 What do you want people to know?

+Companies have personalities; a marketing firm brand will not be the same as a law firm brand.
 Sit down with your visual design, branding, or marketing team to find the answers you need to start creating a style guide for your brand.

 During: Create Your Brand Style Guide

 A brand style guide is a visual plan for your company’s design.
 Colors, fonts, photography, and your logo all communicate for your business.

 Your guide should be detailed and clear.
 Someone unacquainted with your business should be able to pick it up and recreate the feel of your visual brand.
 Consider including the following: